pretix/pretix-docs/docs/tutorial/continuous-operation/dates.md

 Under "Event end time", we will enter `2027-12-31`, `18:00:00`.

 In the first field under "Quotas", we will enter "Regular admission".
-We will leave the "Total capacity" field empty.
-It makes no sense to limit the sale of tickets that attendees will use throughout an entire year.
+We will leave the "Total capacity" field empty because we do not need to limit the sale of tickets that attendees will use throughout our entire season.

 Under "Products", we will not make a selection yet because we have not yet created any products.
 We will then click the :btn:Save: button.